Control Room Webhooks

 Robot Process Run event structure

-These events are specific to a single process run and always have the value process_run in the event attribute.
+These events are specific to a single process run and the event attribute always has the value set as process_run.
 In addition to the standard attributes this event also has following event-specific attributes:

 AttributeTypeDescription